bizologyx/BizLedger-Showcase/README.md

 ---

 ### 🚀 Business Value
-BizLedger manual bookkeeping ki errors ko khatam karta hai aur business owner ka **60% waqt** bachaata hai, taake wo apne business ko grow karne par focus kar saken.
+BizLedger eliminates manual bookkeeping errors and saves business owners up to 60% of their time, allowing them to focus on growing their business.

 ---